-As of September 30, 2023, we had \$524.2 million in available cash, cash equivalents, and marketable debt securities.
+As of September 30, 2022, we had \$996.2 million in available cash, cash equivalents, and marketable debt securities.
 We believe that our existing capital resources will be sufficient to fund our projected operating requirements for at least the next twelve months.
-Our cash, cash equivalents, and marketable debt securities are held in a variety of deposit accounts, interest-bearing accounts, corporate bond securities, commercial paper, U.S government securities, asset-backed securities, and money market funds.
+Our cash, cash equivalents, and marketable debt securities are held in a variety of deposit accounts, interest-bearing accounts, corporate bond securities, commercial paper, U.S government securities, asset-backed securities, debt securities in government-sponsored entities, and money market funds.
 Cash in excess of immediate requirements is invested with a view toward liquidity and capital preservation, and we seek to minimize the potential effects of concentration and credit risk.